zdravkov/kendo-docs/getting-started/widgets.md

 ### Event Handler

 The event handler is the JavaScript function invoked when the event is fired.
-The argument of the event handler is a JavaScript object which contains event specific data.
+The argument of the event handler is a JavaScript object which contains event-specific data.

-You can get a reference of the widget which fired the event via the `sender` field of the event argument.
+You can get a reference to the widget which fired the event via the **`sender`** field of the event argument.

-The function context of the event handler (available via the `this` keyword) is set to the instance of the widget which fired the event.
+The function context of the event handler (available via the `this` keyword) is also set to the widget instance.

 #### Example - use the sender field of the event argument